-This report forecasts revenue growth at global, regional, & country levels and provides an analysis on the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global animal health market report on the basis of animal type, product, distribution channel, end-use, and region:
+This report forecasts revenue growth at global, regional & country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global animal health market report based on animal type, product, distribution channel, end-use, and region:

 Sheep & Goats

 Product Outlook (Revenue, USD Million, 2018 - 2030)

 Medicinal Feed Additives

 Instruments and devices

 Patient Monitoring Equipment

 Distribution Channel Outlook (Revenue, USD Million, 2018 - 2030)